 The papier-mâché floats are the undisputed protagonists of the Viareggio Carnival, majestic and colorful.
 You will see the parade along the promenade along the sea.

-The Viareggio Carnival takes generally place from the end of January to the beginning of March (this year exceptionally in September).
+The Viareggio Carnival takes generally place from the end of January to the beginning of March.

 In the capital, which is a few kilometers from Versilia, you can participate in one of the most anticipated events of the year that has always attracted a multitude of people of all ages.